Skip to main content

 About the program

-We’re looking for enthusiastic independent artists and collectives of artists who have a project to fund and are keen to learn the art of fundraising and building a sustainable arts practice.
+We’re looking for enthusiastic artists and artist groups who have a project to fund and are keen to learn the art of fundraising and building a financial sustainable arts practice.

 Where does the ‘match’ part come in?

-Creative Australia will give your project a boost by matching dollar-for-dollar (up to $10,000) what you raise during your fundraising campaign.
-This incentive should help you leverage support for your new project.
+Creative Australia will give your project a boost by matching dollar-for-dollar (up to $10,000) that you raise during your fundraising campaign.
+This incentive should help you leverage support for your project.

-MATCH Lab is for individual artists and small groups of artists.
-If you are unsure, please contact the Private Investment Capability team.
+MATCH Lab is for individual artists and artist groups.
+If you are unsure, please contact our Private Investment Capability team.

 To be eligible, applicants must: